sandstone-mc/sandstone-documentation/docs/datapack/functions.md

 As you can see, the commands from the `giveDiamonds` function are directly written inside `main`.
 Inline functions are a very efficient way to group up related commands, which helps writing a **clean** and **logical** datapack.

-Inline functions can do everything a normal function does: using commands, calling mcfunctions, calling other lazy functions...
+Inline functions can do everything a normal function does: using commands, calling MCFunctions, calling other lazy functions...